Cell Cycle and Cell Division — NEET 2027 | 3–5 Questions Per Exam, Free Bilingual Practice

 Therefore, statements S1, S2, and S5 are correct.

-You've seen 5 sample questions.
-Get all 295 with detailed NCERT-mapped explanations in the MedicNEET app.
+You've seen 5 samples.
+Get all 295 PYQs, MCQs & Assertion-Reason with detailed NCERT explanations.
+Practise in bilingual Hindi & English in the MedicNEET app — free.

 How many Cell cycle and cell division questions does MedicNEET have?

-MedicNEET has 295 questions for Cell cycle and cell division, including 208 MCQs, 40 Assertion-Reason questions, and 47 NEET 2025-style long-form questions.
+MedicNEET has 295 Cell cycle questions — 208 MCQs, 40 Assertion-Reason, and 47 NEET 2025-style long-form questions — all free in bilingual Hindi and English in the app.

 What is the NEET weightage of Cell cycle and cell division?